andrewmoles2/r-pre-sessional/r-pre-sessional.md

 # Why R?

-LSE Statistics and methodology courses primarily use R. This is because R is a excellent tool for:
+LSE Methodology courses primarily use R. This is because R is a excellent tool for:

 -   Statistics
 -   Data handling (i.e. cleaning and manipulating data)